data2health/Competitions/README.md

 - Measure of open-source contribution: Pull requests, GitHub issues (opened, resolution, and unique contributors)

-*Each project should have Evaluation-realated issues, that can be tagged with the "evaluation" tag. see [Example Evaluation Issue](https://github.com/data2health/project-repo-template/issues/5)*

 ## Education
 *Each project should propose a set of educational activities, listed separately in the Education Plan file.*
 *Please reference any of the following that apply:*